2. PopEF file format

 TensorInfo

-of given Anchor
+object of a given Anchor

 tensor.
 All unique replicas and repeat